DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 ## Space === Time?

-we used nested ```for``` loops in a program to write nested exponentiation, also called a tower of powers.

 the act of running the above program is an event. an event can have two properties: the time that it happened and the space it happened at.

 ```javascript